Customer Surveys are Flawed

 If after all that you believe like us that surveys are a good idea, here are our top 10 tips about how to do one well:

-Two or three exploratory conversations will change your ideas about what customers do and don’t know, and will make your handful of survey questions actually valuable
+Two or three exploratory conversations will change your ideas about what customers do and don’t know.
+They’ll make your handful of survey questions actually valuable.

-The first version will have questions people don’t understand, questions that always get the same answer, categories than no-one uses, categories where everyone checks “other,” and poorly spaced ranges where customers always choose the top or bottom range.
-If you have a big enough population, an initial test survey will help you make the most of the 5 minutes you’ve got of your customers’ time
+The first version will have questions people don’t understand.
+It will also have questions that always get the same answer, categories than no-one uses, categories where everyone checks “other,” and poorly spaced ranges where customers always choose the top or bottom range.
+If you have a big enough population, an initial test survey will help you make the most of the 5 minutes you’ve got of your customers’ time.

-No one is working through their inbox looking for surveys to complete, and if you lay out a formal email with survey in the title telling them all about the exercise, and how much you value them as a customer then either they’ll just delete it as spam or their firewall will do it for them.
+No one is working through their inbox looking for surveys to complete.
+So if you lay out a formal email with “survey” in the title telling them all about the exercise, and how much you value them as a customer then either they’ll just delete it as spam or their firewall will do it for them.
 Make your survey request email a short request for a favour, with nothing like “survey” in the title.
-Also, look at your own inbox on a Monday morning and consider whether it’s a good idea to send out a survey then
+Also, look at your own inbox on a Monday morning and consider whether it’s a good idea to send out a survey then.

 The people responding to your survey are your customers.
 If 90% of them think your product is great, that’s no bad thing but all it means is that 90% of the people who chose you are happy with their decisions.
 That’s all.